AventusDAO/avn-bridge/README.md

     - no pending items in ethBridge.requestQueue
     - no active lowers in T2

 7. Perform the T2 forkless upgrade.
-This will pause T2 -> T1 communication until step 13.

 8. Run get-lowers again (pass #2):